 No matter the season, the county has something for everyone.
 You can experience Māori culture, explore forests, snow-capped mountains, picturesque lakes and fjords as well as the country's many sandy beaches.

-The more adventurous types can go bungee jumping, skydiving, surfing, cycling or hiking and for those with more metropolitan tastes, there are plenty of theatres, art galleries, cinemas, cafes, bars and restaurants.
-If you'd like to do a bit of sightseeing, you can't miss visiting the locations of the Lord of the Rings and Hobbit films and the bubbling mud pools of Rotorua.
+The more adventurous types can go bungee jumping, skydiving, surfing, cycling or hiking, while there are plenty of theatres, art galleries, cinemas, cafes, bars and restaurants to enjoy too.

-Globally renowned for the quality of its higher education, popular student cities include the country's largest, Auckland and the capital city of Wellington on the North Island, plus Christchurch and Dunedin on the South Island.
+Globally renowned for the quality of its higher education, popular student cities in New Zealand include the country's largest, Auckland, and the capital city of Wellington on the North Island.
+Other study destinations include Christchurch and Dunedin on the South Island.

 New Zealand universities